 2019 Sugar Bowl Betting Odds

-Offshore sportsbook 5Dimes opened Georgia as a 14-point favorite in the Sugar Bowl.
+Georgia opened as a 14-point favorite in the Sugar Bowl.

 This is the biggest underdog Texas has been all season, and should be music to the ears of anyone who wants to bet on the Longhorns.
 Coach Tom Herman is 12-2-1 against the spread as an underdog in his career.